-When choosing cabinets for your space, you’ll find that there are two types of cabinetry frames – Framed vs Frameless.
-Both types have advantages and offer various styles and design opportunities.
-To help you decide which best suits you, here a few details to help you differentiate between framed and frameless cabinets:
+When choosing cabinets for your space, you’ll find that there are two types of cabinetry – Framed and Frameless.
+Both have advantages and offer various styles and design options.
+To help you decide which best suits your project, here a few details to help you differentiate between framed and frameless cabinets.

 The key difference is the addition of a solid wood face frame between the door and cabinet box of the framed cabinet.

 The face frame is constructed of horizontal members called rails, and vertical supports called stiles.
 The combination of wood grain directions in the face frame helps to reinforce the horizontal strength of the cabinet at the front opening.

 As another perk, the addition of a face frame minimizes an alignment issue known as racking, where the cabinet box is easily tilted out-of-square.
 If a cabinet racks, the vertical and horizontal components will not be level, and the doors and drawers will not align properly.

 Because of the difference in construction, frameless and framed cabinets will require different installation hardware.

 Framed cabinets are attached to each other through the width of the face frame.
 This allows the screws to anchor more deeply into the attachment points of the adjacent cabinet.
 Framed cabinets can accommodate a longer screw length (usually 2-1/2") due to the width of the face frame and the solid wood material.
 (Pilot holes should be pre-drilled into the face frames to prevent the natural wood from splitting.)

 Frameless cabinets attach to each other directly through the cabinet side panels; therefore, a shorter screw length is used (usually 1-1/4" max).
 This shallow anchoring into adjacent cabinetry may increase the number of screw locations required in order to attach the cabinets securely.